OpenNFT/OpenNFT/docs/install.rst

 .. note::

-    If you do not have write access in ``MATLABROOT`` the installer will try to install "Matlab Engine for Python" with Administrator/root privileges (It elevates privileges via UAC/sudo).
+    If you do not have the write access to ``MATLABROOT``, the installer will try to install the "Matlab Engine for Python" with Administrator/root privileges, elevating privileges via UAC/sudo.

-Or you can use the second way to specify and install Matlab engine
+Alternatively, you can specify and install the Matlab engine as:

 .. code-block::